 }

 Step A of the code loads and compiles the shader code you defined in index.html by calling the loadAndCompileShader() function with the corresponding parameters.
-Step B loads the compiled shader onto the GPU and links the two shaders into a program.
+Step B attaches the compiled shaders and links the two shaders into a program.
 The reference to this program is stored in the variable mCompiledShader.
 After error checking in step C, step D locates and stores the reference to the aVertexPosition attribute defined in your vertex shader.

 Define a function to allow the activation of the shader so that it can be used for drawing the square.